Nervosa (band): International recognition: Agony and Downfall of Mankind (2016–2019)

 The recordings for the second studio album Agony started in January 2016 in the USA.
 It was produced by Brendan Duffey.

 Centered around the core duo Prika Amaral-Fernanda Lira, in February 2018 the band recorded their third studio album Downfall of Mankind with new drummer Luana Dametto and producer Martin Furia: the album was released on June 1, 2018.
 João Gordo from the band Ratos de Porão, Rodrigo Oliveira from the band Korzus and Michael Gilbert from the band Flotsam and Jetsam appear as guest musicians.
 The band tours the world extensively.
+In July 2019, the single "Freakshow" was released.

-First rebuild, Perpetual Chaos cycle (2020–2022)
+A new start, Perpetual Chaos cycle (2020–2022)

 In April 2020, bassist and vocalist Fernanda Lira and drummer Luana Dametto left Nervosa and found their own project Crypta; Amaral described the split as amicable and solely based on musical differences.
 They were replaced by vocalist Diva Satanica (Bloodhunter), bassist Mia Wallace (Abbath) and drummer Eleni Nota.
 With this new lineup, Nervosa as a four-piece recorded their fourth studio album Perpetual Chaos, which was released on January 22, 2021.
 Special guests have been Schmier from Destruction, Eric A.K. of Flotsam and Jetsam fame and Guiherme Miranda.
 Prika spoke about the international line-up which comprises now members from Brazil, Italy, Spain and Greece, as a logistic choice, saying that traveling questions and touring will work much better.
 Nervosa began touring worldwide in support of Perpetual Chaos a year after its release.
 As of April 2022, according to Diva Satánica, Nervosa has begun writing new material for their fifth studio album.